Mature Masculine

 Infidel

 The Infidel is what happens when worldliness crushes spirituality.
-He dismisses the sacred as superstition, reducing mystery to mechanism.
+He dismisses the sacred as superstition.
+He reduces mystery to mechanism.
 He confuses cynicism with wisdom and control with competence.

-The mature Guide stands on two pillars: worldliness and spirituality.
+The Mature Guide stands on two pillars: worldliness and spirituality.
 The Infidel has kept only one.
-He has worldliness without the reverence that makes it wise, the wonder that makes it alive, or the sacred connection that makes it meaningful.
 His competence has become arrogance because it has no awe.

-He dismisses the spiritual as superstition.
-He reduces the sacred to psychology.
-He treats mystery as a problem to be solved.
+He considers spirituality irrational.
+He reduces the sacred to psychology and treats mystery as a problem to solve.
 He believes only in what can be measured and mastered.
-He's lost touch with wonder, awe, and the divine.
+He lost touch with wonder and the divine.

 Infidel Declarations

-• There's no such thing as sacred or divine.
+• There's no such thing as the sacred or divine.

 • Everything can be explained rationally.

-• I believe in what can be proven.
+• I only believe in what can be proven.

 The Infidel's Imbalance